Tax Policy at the Beginning of the Clinton Administration, 10 Yale Journal of Regulation 561 (1993)

 Date of Authorship for this Version

 Graetz, Michael J., "Tax Policy at the Beginning of the Clinton Administration" (1993).
 Faculty Scholarship Series.
-Paper 1624.
+1624.